rsvim/ex.rsvim/README.md

 > [!WARNING]
 > Please **DO NOT** manually edit files under `lib` and `types`.

+### Development Environment

-To development this plugin, please setup the development environment with:
+Please setup the development environment with:

 1. Install [mise](https://github.com/jdx/mise).
 2. Run `mise i` to install python, node and other npm cli tools.